 - A preventive/corrective maintenance program for all critical facilities and systems of treatment and control (or related appurtenances) which are installed or used by the owner or operator to achieve the goals of this law.
 4.3.1 - Written procedures for operation and maintenance and training new maintenance personnel.
-4.3.2 documents at a cost not to exceed a fee schedule established by said governing board, or (3) accept the engage the services of a registered professional engineer to review the plans, specifications and related certification of a licensed professional that the plans conform to the requirements of this law.
-Stormwater Management Officer may (1) review the plans, (2) upon approval by the ((City Council/Town Board/Village Board of Trustees) of the (Town/Village/City) of
+4.3.2 documents at a cost not to exceed a fee schedule established by said governing board, or (3) accept the certification of a licensed professional that the plans conform to the requirements of this law.
+Stormwater Management Officer may (1) review the plans, (2) upon approval by the ((City